-2011 Awards
+2012 Awards

-In 2011, our Named Executive Officers were awarded stock options and restricted stock designed, in conjunction with other components of total compensation, to be competitive in relation to the market median, as described above.
+In 2012, our Named Executive Officers were awarded stock options and restricted stock designed, in conjunction with other components of total compensation, to be competitive in relation to the market median, as described above.

-The table that follows this report entitled, "Grants of Plan-Based Awards," shows the number of stock options and restricted stock awarded to each Named Executive Officer and the aggregate grant date fair value for each award.
-The table that follows this report entitled, "Summary Compensation Table," reports the aggregate grant date fair value of awards for each fiscal year, in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation - Stock Compensation."

-The table that follows this report entitled, "Outstanding Equity Awards at Fiscal Year-End," lists the options and restricted stock outstanding by grant date and price for each Named Executive Officer.
+In this proxy statement, the table entitled, "Grants of Plan-Based Awards," shows the number of stock options and restricted stock awarded to each Named Executive Officer and the aggregate grant date fair value for each award, the table entitled, "Summary Compensation Table," reports the aggregate grant date fair value of awards for each fiscal year, in accordance with Financial Accounting Standards Board Accounting Standards Codification Topic 718, "Compensation - Stock Compensation," and the table entitled "Outstanding Equity Awards at Fiscal Year-End," lists the options and restricted stock outstanding by grant date and price for each Named Executive Officer.
 These awards reflect the years of service of each Named Executive Officer and the frequency with which an individual exercises the options granted.